Bubbly Pet

 Family Health History

 The lifespan of his parents can also tell you how long your Maltipoo puppies are expected to live.
 If his parents have a long lifespan, then your dog has a high chance of having a long lifespan too.
-Note that this is just an estimation and not always the case.
+Note that this is just an estimation and is not always the case.

 A healthy parent produces a healthy puppy.
 Puppies are prone to developing the genetic diseases their parents have.
 Looking at your Maltipoo’s family health history gives you an idea of what disorders he is likely to develop.

-No one knows better than the breeder who has breed your designer Maltipoo.
+No one knows better than the breeder who has bred your designer Maltipoo.
 They will maintain the previous record of the breed.
 To determine the lifespan of your Maltipoo, you should consult with your dog’s breeder and know its family history.

 Ways to Improve the Lifespan of Your Maltipoo